Up to 50% off sofas & mattresses — limited‑time deals.

 If your walls are a strong color

-Let one element lead:
+Let one major element lead.

 If you already have a rug you love